farukalpay/OpenGL-Particle-Motion/README.md

 }
 ```

 This is a Windows Application that utilizes the Win32 API and OpenGL for rendering.

-And `WinMain()` is the entry point for a Windows application.
+`int WINAPI WinMain(HINSTANCE hInstance, HINSTANCE hPrevInstance, LPSTR lpCmdLine, int nShowCmd) {` is the entry point for a Windows application.
+`HINSTANCE hInstance` This is a handle to the application instance.
+`HINSTANCE hPrevInstance` This is a handle to the previous instance of the application, if there is one.
+If this is the first instance of the application, then hPrevInstance is NULL.
+`LPSTR lpCmdLine` This is a pointer to a string that contains the command line arguments passed to the application.
+If there are no command line arguments, then lpCmdLine is NULL.
+`int nShowCmd` This is an integer value that specifies how the application should be shown. i.e. `SW_SHOW`, `SW_HIDE`, `SW_MINIMIZE`, or `SW_MAXIMIZE`.

 `const wchar_t CLASS_NAME[] = L"Sample Window Class";`
 This line of code defines a constant string that contains the name of a window class.